Indoor meetings and activities

 They're designed for you to adapt to suit your unit’s situation.
 Each template has space for you to add your own details.

-Copy and paste the template text below, or download the Word version.
+Copy and paste the template text below.

 Dear parents and carers, [insert a first name if you are sending this individually]